paymenetwork/ICO/README.md

 # PNET Coin Smart contracts

-This contain payME smart contract codes to power the Intial coin offering and the payME platform.
+This contains PNET Coin smart contract codes to power the Initial coin offering and the PayMe platforms ecosystem.

 Try running some of the following tasks: